-Investigations Manager / Brighton / Financial / Case Management / Law / Fraud
+Investigations Manager / South East England / Financial / Case Management / Law / Fraud

-Our client based in Brighton is seeking an Investigations Manager on a permanent basis.
+Our client based in South East England are seeking a field based Investigations Manager on a permanent basis.

 As Investigations Manager you will be responsible for: